daaaaande/bionanotator/README.md

 # bionanotator - annotate bionano .csv with annovar and more
 ### what it does
 - takes the raw bionano output and splits it into vcf and tsv file: .vcf is used for annovar, .tsv includes useful columns later pasted into the final outfile
+- detects for transversions- if start coordinate is bigger than end, it flips those to preven bedtools errors in further analysis
 - annotates with annovar for included databases (hg38, table_annovar)
 - scans included genes for cancer hallmark genes + leukemia predisposition genes
 - uses bedtools to count the overlapping regions in the dvg_merged database with at least 50% overlap (query vs db match  AND db match vs query)